kalisio/kano/docs/guides/advanced-usage.md

     style: { stopImmediatePropagation: ['mousedown', 'touchmove'] }
 }
 ```
-This can be used to e.g. prevent the map to be dragged when touching a specific fetaure.
+This can be used to e.g. prevent the map to be dragged when touching a specific feature.
 :::

 The following events are related to geometry editing: